3liz/py-qgis-wps/README.md

 ### The `metadata.txt` file

-As regular Qgis plugin, a metadata.txt file must be present with a special entry `wps=True` indicating that the plugin is available as a WPS service provider.
+As regular QGIS plugin, a metadata.txt file must be present with a special entry `wps=True` indicating that the plugin is available as a WPS service provider.

 ### Registering providers